nickbrandt/GitLab/doc/administration/geo/replication/high_availability.md

 NOTE: **Note:**
 Make sure that current node IP is listed in `postgresql['md5_auth_cidr_addresses']` setting of your remote database.

-After making these changes [Reconfigure GitLab][gitlab-reconfigure] so that they take effect.
+After making these changes [Reconfigure GitLab][gitlab-reconfigure] so the changes take effect.

 On the secondary the following GitLab frontend services will be enabled: